Kisange5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-A script that prints the result of addition of 128 with the value stored in the variable TRUEKNOWLEDGE
+A script that prints the result of POWER  divided by DIVIDE